shogof/space-travelers-hub/README.md

 If you appreciate this project, consider giving it a ⭐ on [GitHub](https://github.com/sja-thedude/Space-Travelers-Hub).

-## Acknowledgments

-- This project is a component of the Microverse curriculum for Module 3.
-- Special thanks to the Microverse team for their excellent curriculum and support.
-- Gratitude to code reviewers for their valuable feedback.
-- Thanks to all coding partners, the morning session team, and standup team partners for their collaboration and support.

 ## License

 This project is licensed under the MIT License.